leigh-ols/wp-culture24/README.md

 COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-### LB @TODO
-Make new Admin extend AbstractTheme, move theme specific functions from Admin to AbstractTheme, so functions can be used in Front end Themes.
-Ensure Admin does not show up as front end theme (front end disabled property?)
-Generally tidy up the code
-Clear out superfluous culture24.admin.*.php files Allow use of custom themes with option in admin for which theme to use